-After acquiring the lock of the interferometer, the sensor signals from the optical lever are to be replaced by the signals from the wave front sensors (WFS) [34], which has better sensitivity.
+After acquiring the lock of the interferometer, the sensor signals from the optical lever are to be replaced by the signals from the wave front sensors (WFS) [33], which has better sensitivity.
 The WFS uses the interferometer beam as a reference.
 The control signals are sent to the actuators on the intermediate mass, because the mechanical resonances of the intermediate mass have a lot of contribution to the RMS angles of the optic.

-Performance test of type-Bpp SAS in iKAGRA Chapter 5
+Performance test of iKAGRA-PR3 SAS

-The type-Bpp SAS was the first large vibration isolation system which was assembled and installed at the KAGRA site in the Kamioka underground.
+The iKAGRA-PR3 SAS was the first large vibration isolation system which was assembled and installed at the KAGRA site in the Kamioka underground.
 The role of the suspension system was to suspend the PR3 mirror which was a steering mirror of the Michelson interferometer during the test run (iKAGRA).
-The location of the type-Bpp SAS is shown in the figure 5.1.
+The position of the iKAGRA-PR3 SAS is shown in the figure 5.1.
 This construction of this suspension system was aimed at establishing a safe assembly and installation procedure.
 The performance of the constructed suspension system was tested at KAGRA site to obtain more detailed information about the preciseness of the current predictions.
 In the investigation, following suspension responses were compared to the simulated results: frequency response, decay time of each mechanical resonances, and vibration spectra of the test mass.
 The frequency responses were investigated by monitoring forced transfer functions from implemented actuators to sensors attached in the suspension system.
 The decay time with and without active controls were measured to test the damping performance of the control system.
 Also prediction of the angular vibration spectra of the test mass was tested.